 Eugenio Caballero won an Academy Award for Pan’s Labyrinth, the film many production designers cite as a benchmark of creative film design.
-Working with Guillermo Del Toro, he designed both the hostile reality and the surreal dream-world of the movie.
-In addition to Del Toro, he’s worked with Jim Jarmusch, Baz Luhrman, and many prominent Latin directors.
+Working with auteur filmmaker Guillermo Del Toro, he created both the hostile reality and the surreal dream-world of the movie.
+He’s worked with Jim Jarmusch, Baz Luhrman, and designed the Oscar-winning masterpiece Roma for Alfonso Cuarón.
 When I caught up with Eugenio he was back home in Mexico after just finishing a movie in New York City with Sebastían Cordero…

 AS: How was your experience filming in NY?

 EC: My friend, Sebastián Cordero, the Ecuadorian director of Chronicles and Rage, was doing his first film in the United States and it was a small piece.
 Small projects are often more difficult to do than huge projects!
 You’re there to make the best out of the resources that you have.

 AS: Did you bring a crew into New York or did you work with local New York people?